I'm a Doctor and Warn You Never Take this Vitamin

 Final Thoughts from the Doctor

 We all need to think carefully about our health right now, in the midst of the COVID-19 pandemic.
 However, reaching for a bottle of vitamins will never be as good for you as eating a nutritious balanced diet.
 Your body is designed to absorb vitamins and minerals from food, not from supplements.
 These are less well absorbed and do not have the same effects as nutrients from natural food sources.
 If you are thinking about vitamins, why not concentrate of improving your diet instead?
 Far more delicious, safer, and much more interesting!
-And to further protect yourself, and to get through this pandemic without catching coronavirus, don’t miss this essential list: Most COVID Patients Did This Before Getting Sick.
+And to further protect yourself, and to get through this pandemic without catching coronavirus, don't miss these 35 Places You're Most Likely to Catch COVID.